All Episodes

 I think it should be transparent.

-Um it seems like you agree on the fundamentals, and then they just have these couple of issues that need to be pushed aside, and I tend to agree with you that it doesn't make any sense for them to keep the Cadillac tax or keep an individual mandate or anything else that they're Talking about.
+And I tend to agree with you that it doesn't make any sense for them to keep the Cadillac tax or keep an individual mandate or anything else that they're talking about.

 Let me move on and ask you about Senator Sessions.

-And when I go home to eat and eastern Kentucky where Trump got 70, 75% of the vote, they voted for him because he was for allowing the coal industry to survive and revive itself by reducing government regulations.
+And when I go home in eastern Kentucky, where Trump got 70, 75% of the vote, they voted for him because he was for allowing the coal industry to survive and revive itself by reducing government regulations.

-They didn't vote for him because they thought he uh, you know, was somehow related to anything to do with Russia.
+They didn't vote for him because they thought he was somehow related to anything to do with Russia.

-Every U.S. Senator's up here has met with an ambassador before.
+Every U.S. senator up here has met with an ambassador before.

-And the interesting thing is the one senator up here who said she had never met with anybody for 10 years, now admits that she did meet with a Senator.
+And the interesting thing is the one senator up here who said she had never met with anybody for 10 years now admits that she did meet with this ambassador.

 Yeah.